First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Slower decay of the left tail probability of the FPT distribution

-In \cite{Sposini24}, the authors performed an analysis focusing on rare and extreme events: an analysis using extreme mean first passage time, which is governed by rare trajectories which are the few among the many to follow a quasi-geodesic path to the target.
-Here, we conduct a similar analysis focusing on the tail probability, which reflects the probability of rare and extreme events, of the first passage time distribution.
-We then show that the left tail probability of the first passage time distribution of diffusion with a stochastic DC decays more slowly than that of the corresponding diffusion with ensemble-averaged diffusivity, and this slower decay comes from the heavier short time side tail of the first passage time distribution of diffusion with the stochastic DC.
+In \cite{Sposini24}, the authors performed an analysis focusing on rare and extreme events: an analysis using extreme mean FPT, which is governed by rare trajectories which are the few among the many to follow a quasi-geodesic path to the target.
+Here, we conduct a similar analysis focusing on the tail probability, which reflects the probability of rare and extreme events, of the FPT distribution.
+We then show that the left tail probability of the FPT distribution of diffusion with a stochastic DC decays more slowly than that of the corresponding diffusion with ensemble-averaged diffusivity, and this slower decay comes from the heavier short-time side tail of the FPT distribution of diffusion with the stochastic DC.

 From Eqs.~(\ref{eq:gppp}) and (\ref{eq:ppcdd}), when $ t $ is small enough, we have \begin{widetext}

 \end{widetext} From Eqs.~(\ref{eq:gppp0app}) and (\ref{eq:ppcdd0app}), we have